Liverpool full-backs the best in the world: Tactical trends of the Premier League season | Goal.com

 Liverpool and Leicester show full-backs have become crucial playmakers

-Probably the most important tactical development of 2019 worldwide is the emergence of full-backs as the new creators and it has everything to do with the pattern of most matches being attack versus defence.
+The most important aspect of 2019 from a tactical perspective was arguably the emergence of full-backs as the new creators and it has everything to do with the pattern of most matches being attack versus defence.

 The limited threat from a defensive opponent means most elite full-backs rarely do any actual defending, and can instead trot forward unseen on the flanks, ready to stretch the defensive shell or simply pepper the box with crosses.